batuhanzorbeyzengin/AI-Powered-Load-Balancer/README.md

 3. Set up a production-grade MongoDB instance
 4. Adjust environment variables for production settings
 5. Use a process manager like PM2 to run the application
+6. Consider deploying the load balancer in a containerized environment for easier scaling

 Refer to [Deployment Guide](./docs/deployment.md) for detailed instructions.